 Most of her works are distinctly tactile, inviting touch, curiosity and play.
-She typically uses a strictly limited range of colours and materials within her pieces or series.
-She mostly chooses neutral shades, but now and then bursts out in striking monochromes, impeccably colour-matched.
-Van der Putte enjoys word play, mixing visual metaphors (combining objects from unrelated professional or domestic contexts), and drawing on the cultural connotations of objects (for example, the inherent ‘authority’ of a printed book).
+Within a piece or series, the range of colours and materials used is typically strictly limited.
+Van der Putte mostly chooses neutral shades, but now and then bursts out in striking monochromes, impeccably colour-matched.
+She enjoys word play, mixing visual metaphors (combining objects from unrelated professional or domestic contexts), and drawing on the cultural connotations of objects (for example, the inherent ‘authority’ of a printed book).
 She has a particular fascination with all manner of receptacles; boxes, frames, books, envelopes, bottles and bowls, as well as a love for vintage office items, systems and registrations, grids and schedules.
 Apart from tangible art works in a wide variety of techniques, she has in the past created institutions and events.

-Anna van der Putte welcomes communication, questions, studio visits and collaborations.
+Anna van der Putte lives and works in Utrecht, The Netherlands.
+She welcomes communication, questions, studio visits and collaborations.
 Do get in touch!

 pronounciation: ˈwɛɪzə ˈmɛɪʃəs (try saying something like: wayza macius)